Fit as a Mama Bear

 Like any fitness goal, without a plan you're setting yourself up for failure.
 So use these secrets to create a plan and smash your running goals!

-Note: this blog post is sponsored by AI Sportage.
+2025 update this blog post was sponsored by AI Sportage.
 I reached out to them in regards to a new running shoe they were releasing and we worked out a partnership (and I got free shoes, woot!).
+However, they are no longer in business.
+For the information below, I would look into Smart Running Shoes to track your info!

 Running goals are like quicksand, they suck you in.
 They’re addictive and fun, challenging and never-ending.